DusaraG/Electrocorp-UnityWebgl/README.md

         c.
 Equipment usage

      In each floor, there are mainly 3 appliances, the doors, air conditioners and light bulbs that can be controlled using the Z key.
 The doors will open and close when the Z key is pressed and the ACs and bulbs can be switched on or turned off by the Z key.
 The AC and bulbs are the main source of energy consumption in the game.
-If too many of these are turned on, the cummulative energy consumption will result in an overconsumption, affecting the players budget and the company performance.
+If too many of these are turned on, the cummulative energy consumption might result in an overconsumption, affecting the players budget and the company stock value.

      ![image](https://github.com/DusaraG/Electrocorp-UnityWebgl/assets/66544479/e798347e-9926-446a-9fe0-c14f0b34e63d)

         d.
 Non-player Characters

-     Each floor has a number of Non-Player characters (NPC) that will become active as per the consumption value obtained from the module API. i.e, if there is an increase in consumption in the API, the number of employees in the room will increase (exact number shown in the top left hand corner of the game) and along with the activation of an NPC, the bulbs and ACs around the NPC will also activate, pushing the energy state towards an overconsumption.
+     Each floor has a number of Non-Player characters (NPC) that will become active as per the rate of increase in the consumption value obtained from the module API. i.e, if there is an increase in the rate of increase in consumption in the API, the number of employees in the room will increase (exact number shown in the top left hand corner of the game) and along with the activation of an NPC, the bulbs and ACs around the NPC will also activate, pushing the energy state towards an overconsumption.

      ![image](https://github.com/DusaraG/Electrocorp-UnityWebgl/assets/66544479/7ce52a17-12c6-4953-97b8-dfc9f118aa73)